-For art lovers, the National Portrait Gallery has corridor after corridor of lovely paintings of icons of American history.
+If you are an art lover, the National Portrait Gallery has corridor after corridor of lovely paintings of icons of American history.
 That DC-based museum’s mission is to tell America’s story through the faces of those who have shaped its history.
 As such, it is filled with beautiful tributes to those historical giants.

-For those who appreciate the offbeat, the American Art Museum houses very eclectic installations that really liven up engagement photography.
+If you are someone who appreciates the offbeat, the American Art Museum houses very eclectic installations that can really liven up your engagement photography.
 It is the country’s first museum dedicated uniquely to the preservation of American art.
 As part of that mission, the institution celebrates artists and works that speak about the American experience.
 It also aims to represent the incredible diversity of our nation and its artists.
 It does so by displaying contemporary crafts, modern folk and self-taught art, American impressionist paintings, African-American art, Latino art, New Deal art, works from the Gilded Age and video games.

-DC wedding photographers appreciate these two Smithsonian museums because of the wealth of photographic possibilities that they offer.
-It is almost as though they were designed for pictures of couples in love.
-The National Portrait Gallery and American Art Museum are filled with private nooks that are perfect for cuddling.
-They also have lots of long corridors that can be used to create leading lines that draw the eye to the fiancés.
-The American Art Museum’s sculptures can also be used to frame the spouses-to-be in visually pleasing ways.
-In short, wedding and engagement photographers have lots of opportunities to get creative when taking pictures in those two venues.
+DC wedding photographers like us appreciate these two Smithsonian museums because of the wealth of photographic possibilities that they offer.
+It is almost as though they were designed for pictures of couples like you.
+The National Portrait Gallery and American Art Museum are filled with private nooks that are perfect for you and your beloved in.
+They also have lots of long corridors that can be used to create leading lines that draw the eye to you in your photos.
+The American Art Museum’s sculptures can also be used to frame you and your intended visually pleasing ways.
+In short, your wedding and engagement photographers have lots of opportunities to get creative when taking pictures of you in those two venues.

 Pushing creative boundaries is much easier for a Washington, DC, wedding photographer when their clients have a playful side.
 Future brides and grooms who are willing to loosen up and get silly are often rewarded with spectacular portraiture.
 Those qualities were something that we appreciated about these lovely DC spouses-to-be.
 We loved that they were game for everything we suggested!